pilotmoon/popclipweb/site/guide/index.md

 * A **Developer Reference** section with [detailed technical documentation](/ref/) on how to create PopClip extensions.

-Extensions are a key part of PopClip and the site contains two key resources for you to explore:

-* The [Extensions Directory](/extensions/) is a searchable catalog of ready-made extensions.

-* Create your own extensions with a graphical interface, using the [Extension Creator](/extensions/create).
+Finally, there is the [Extensions Directory](/extensions/), a dedicated section of the site for browsing and searching for ready-made extensions to add to PopClip.

 ## About PopClip